Billy Goat Tavern: Cubs curse

 The tavern is also known for its involvement in the Curse of the Billy Goat (also known as the "Cubs Curse").
 Owner Sianis brought his pet goat, a tavern mascot, to Game 4 of the 1945 World Series, a home game at Wrigley Field against the Detroit Tigers.
-Despite paid-for box seat tickets, Cubs owner Philip K. Wrigley allegedly ejected Sianis and goat due to the latter's odor.
-Supposedly, Sianis placed a curse on the team that after this year there will never be another World Series game played at Wrigley Field by saying "Them Cubs, they ain't gonna win no more".
-After an extensive dry spell, they eventually won the 2016 National League Championship Series against the Los Angeles Dodgers before going on to defeat the Cleveland Indians in the World Series.
+Despite paid-for box seat tickets, Cubs owner Philip K. Wrigley allegedly ejected Sianis and the goat due to the latter's odor.
+Supposedly, Sianis placed a curse on the team that after that year there would never be another Cubs World Series victory, saying "Them Cubs, they ain't gonna win no more."
+After an extended dry spell, the Cubs won the 2016 World Series.

 Olympia Café

 Another sign reads: "Cheezborger, Cheezborger, Cheezborger.
 No Pepsi.
 Coke," These words, with Pepsi and Coke in reverse order, were originally popularized by John Belushi in "Olympia Cafe," an early Saturday Night Live sketch that was inspired by the tavern.
 Bill Murray and sketch writer (and bit player) Don Novello were regulars at the Billy Goat; Belushi and Murray were natives of the Chicago area, and Novello had moved to Chicago in the 1960s.

+However, Dan Aykroyd said that Olympia Café was not based on the Billy Goat Tavern, but rather on the café John Belushi's father owned in the 1960s, called the "Olympia".
+According to Jim Belushi, John Belushi based the character on their Albanian uncle, who at one time owned a hot dog stand on Chicago's Northwest Side.